There are likely numerous victims in child sex case involving Livingston teacher, sheriff's deputy

 In a simultaneous news conference, Sheriff Jason Ard repeatedly acknowledged “victims” tied to the case, but did not say how the victims – believed to be juveniles – are related or know Dennis and Cynthia Perkins.

-“We have to be able to filter information in such a way that protects the identities of these kids,” Derves said.
+“We have to be able to filter information in such a way that protects the identities of these kids,” Derbes said.
 “That’s the most important thing here.”

 Since the Perkins’ arrest last week, authorities have shied away from linking specific victims or groups of victims to the case.